 How to report an accident at work

 A telephone service is available for reporting fatal and major injuries only.
-Call the Incident Contact Centre on 0845 300 9923 (opening hours Monday to Friday 8.30 am to 5 pm).
+Call the incident contact centre on 0845 300 9923 (opening hours Monday to Friday 8.30am-5pm).

 All reportable accidents can be reported via the RIDDOR website.